-- Candidates recruited through the SSC CHSL exam will enjoy a pay scale ranging in Rs.
-19,900 – Rs.
-81,100, depending on their respective posts.
+- Candidates recruited through the SSC CHSL exam will enjoy a pay scale ranging from INR 19,900 (Level 2) to INR 81,100 (level 4) depending on their respective posts.

-- Unlike SSC CHSL Tier I and II exams, the Tier III exam, which is the skill test/ typing test will only be qualifying in nature.
+- Unlike SSC CHSL Tier I and II exams, Tier III exam is the skill test/ typing test which will only be qualifying in nature.

-- SSC CHSL form fee is Rs.
-100 only.
+- SSC CHSL form fee is INR 100 only.
 However, SC (Schedule Caste), ST (Schedule Tribe), ESM (Wards of Ex-Servicemen), and women candidates are exempted from paying the SSC CHSL registration/exam fee.

 - SSC CHSL recruitment exam is a national-level exam under the control of the central government.
 Thus, a qualified candidate may be recruited in any part of the country.